shagangrewal/pdsnd_github/README.md

 1. Most stations used
 2. Most traffic time across stations
 3. What are busiest days and hours
+4. What are longest and average duration of the trips
+5. User stats based on the gender

+The program uses all the data and ask the user inputs.
+The user can select which city and month and the day he wants to see the data off.
+User can select all or individual stats

 ### Files used
 Following are the files used for the data analyzation